timglabisch/FixtureBundle/README.md

 ```

-This Code is highly optimized, running testIndex 100 times, takes around 800ms in my dev system.
+This code is highly optimized, running testIndex 100 times, takes around 800ms in my dev system.
 Keep in mind that the database gets truncated for every run and the schema is up to date :)